krasmussen/HTP/README.md

 https://www.youtube.com/watch?v=8wXBe2jTdx4

+Currently I am trying to contact the holder of the movie rights to see if we can use some of the actual clips from the movie in this project.

 Overlays left to make still:

 Cookie - Cookie monster esk overlay that says "I want a cookie.
 Give me a cookie, NOW!" with the "O" in NOW being the cookie monster esk character.
 After that is displayed it the cookie monster esk charcter should go across the screen leaving a trail of "cookie" followed by a picture of a cookie until the screen fills up.
 If possible I would like to have it go away after a user types "cookie"